-Execute this command against the local edge server, where the workspace is being migrated to. protocol:host:port refers to the commit or remote edge server the workspace is being migrated from.
+- 1. Current work may be unsubmitted and/or shelved. - 2.
+Execute the following command against the local edge server, where the workspace is being migrated to. protocol:host:port refers to the commit or remote edge server the workspace is being migrated from.